franboud/fbquicknav.js/README.md

 Default: `.jsQuicknav__hide`.
 When the quicknav reaches this section, it will hide automatically.

 ### section_title
+Required.
 Default: `data-quicknav-title`.
 Data attribute for the title of the section, displayed in the quick nav.

 ### scroll_offset
 Default: `-100`.
 Offset of the scroll when we click on a quick nav link.